suborbital/docs/website/docs/se2/customizing-functions/custom-libraries.md

 }
 ```

 You can modify `library/assemblyscript/assembly/index.ts` to expose new utility functions and/or remove existing ones.
-To learn more about the available APIs, check out [Atmo's Runnable API docs](https://atmo.suborbital.dev/runnable-api/introduction).
+To learn more about the available APIs, check out the [Runnable API docs](docs/atmo/runnable-api/introduction.md).

 Once this is done, publish your library to npm: